loki-47-6F-64/kitty/README.md

   return 0;
 }
 ```

+mk_uniq is identical to std::make_unique

+###### string

+Compensate for the lack of support for std::to_string on Android

+###### thread_t

+Contains a custom thread class.
+It has an identical interface as std::thread.

+###### set

+concat:
+    concat two containers

+map:
+    Apply an operation to every element in the container and return the result

+map_if:
+    Similar to map, but the operation must return an optional.

+move_if:
+    moves an object if the function returns true

+copy_to:
+    Copies the elements to a different type of container

+move_to:
+    Moves the elements to a different type of container

+split:
+    Split an container into multiple containers

+any:
+    If any element satifies a condition.

+make_array:
+    Create a static array.

 ### Module file
 `file::FD` is an extendable class that takes a stream as a template argument.